CFDA Number: 45-201

 Application Submission Deadline Dates

-The Indemnity Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following each deadline date.
-An application should not be submitted more than one year and three months in advance of the indemnity period.
+The Indemnity Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following each final deadline date (after image submission).
+An application should not be submitted more than one year and three months in advance of the start of the indemnity period.
 Contact the Indemnity Administrator (see Contact below) to discuss which deadline may be most appropriate to your program.

 To assist the Advisory Panel and the Federal Council with long range planning of indemnity allocations, future applicants are encouraged, but not required, to submit preliminary statements about exhibitions as much as four years in advance of the indemnity period.
 Updated material may be submitted subsequently, as applicable.
 Send all material directly to the Indemnity Administrator (see Contact below).

 In all published material and announcements concerning an indemnified exhibition, the following acknowledgment must appear: "This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities."
 (Do not use any logo.)

 Arts and Artifacts Indemnity Act and Federal Rules and Regulations, and Certificate of Indemnity